 Seeking out a sunny and adventurous destination for October half-term break?
 Look no further than the Middle East.

-For most parts of the Middle East region, autumn is prime shoulder season with mild weather bringing about fantastic opportunities to explore.
-It’s our favourite time of year for getting into the great outdoors and as many schools in the region – and in the Northern Hemisphere – stagger the timing of their half-term break, crowds tend not to be an issue even in the most popular sites.
+For most parts of the Middle East region, autumn is prime shoulder season with mild weather bringing about fantastic exploring opportunities.
+It’s our favourite time of year for getting into the great outdoors.
+As many schools in the region – and in the Northern Hemisphere – stagger the timing of their half-term break, crowds tend not to be an issue even in the most popular sites.

 Top 4 Middle East Destinations in Autumn

 Cruise down the Nile in Egypt

 Expected Climate in October: Daytime temperatures in Luxor average around 37°C at the start of the month, dropping to 32°C by month-end.

 Why you’ll love it in October: The cooler daytime temperatures make exploring with little ones in tow easier, but you will also miss the peak crowds that come over the coolest winter months.
 It will still be warm enough that a refreshing dip in a pool will be a welcome retreat after a long day of exploring.

 A side trip to Hurghada on the Red Sea would also still be very pleasant in October.

 Itinerary & highlights: A Nile Cruise will take you from Luxor to Aswan, or vice versa, over 3/4 days, stopping at Edfu and Kom Ombo on the way.